DeanHazineh/DFlat-tensorflow/readme.md

 For developers and researchers,
 - a script to train neural models can be found in `DFlat/dflat/neural_optical_layer/core/trainer_models.py`
 - a script to build a cell library using RCWA_TF can be found in `DFlat/dflat/cell_library_generation/generate_cell_library.py`.

+Note: Code from V1.x may not run without small tweaks to match changes in v2.

 ### (a) install and run DFlat in Google collab:
 DFlat can be easily installed in used in the cloud on Google Collab.
 This is ideal for mac os users as tensorflow_gpu is not supported by mac.